alefore/weblog/ten-years-of-edge.md

 –explicitly maintaining all the state machinery required to be able to stop and resume at arbitrary points– becomes worse than just carefully allowing concurrency in.
+You are also limited to a single processor.

 #### Concurrency: Threads vs other approaches